nanoporetech/dorado-docs/docs/index.md

 The order of positional arguments matters.
 The dorado subcommand is an example of a positional argument as shown in the above examples.

-Using `dorado basecaller` as another example we can see following part of the `--help` output:
+Using Dorado `basecaller` as another example we can see following part of the `--help` output:

 ```text
 Positional arguments: